meet1899/Face_ID/README.md

 # Face Recognition app
-Build a facial recognitioni app to authenticate into an application.
+Build a facial recognition app to authenticate into an application.
 Implemented a model using deep learning with tensorflow, shown in paper titled Siamese Neural Network for One-shot Image Recognition and integrated it into a kivy app.

 ### 1. Setup